Course Code: ksm

 While many people worry about marital infidelity, they often overlook the equally serious problem of financial infidelity, where people lie or deceive their partners about their spending habits.
 The problem isn't necessarily not having enough money; it's the way that you and your partner handle money.
 When one person spends while the other person saves, those conflicting values can cause major problems.
 Fortunately, with the right skills and knowledge, you can deal with any money issues and keep your relationship happy, healthy, and loving—regardless of how much money you might have!

 Not every relationship is made in heaven.
-Of course, getting rid of a person rarely gets rid of the problem.
-Today you'll learn about reasons to end a relationship and reasons to hold on.
+On the flip side, getting rid of a person may not get rid of the problem.
+In this lesson, you'll examine some reasons to end a relationship and some reasons to hold on.

 Dr. Bonnie Eaker Weil has over 25 years of experience as a counselor and therapist, and specializes in issues related to dating, marriage, divorce, and infidelity.
 Weil is the author of numerous books and has been quoted in USA Today, The New York Times, and Cosmopolitan.
 She has also appeared on the Today Show, the Oprah Winfrey Show, The View, and Good Morning America.